Dehydration in Cats & Dogs

 Dehydration is a serious concern for both us and our pets, particularly during the summer months.
 If your pet doesn’t take in enough water on a warm day, dehydration may come on quickly, so it’s important to know the signs, how to treat it and when to call the vet.
 Read on for all this, and tips on how to keep your pet well hydrated.

 Dehydration is a condition that can affect both cats and dogs, and it occurs when more fluid is lost from the body than is taken in.
 It can be dangerous and even fatal if left untreated.
-Dehydration can occur as a result of vomiting, diarrhea, overexertion or heatstroke, or it may be caused by an underlying disease such as kidney disease or diabetes.

 It’s also important to note that dogs can still get overheated and dehydrated even if they’re playing or swimming in water.
 All activities should be carefully monitored to keep your pet safe.